bouvens/state-control/README.md

 Then open [http://localhost:3000](http://localhost:3000)

-For sure you can use `npm` instead of `yarn`.
+For sure, you can use `npm` instead of `yarn`.
 More scripts may be found in [package.json](https://github.com/bouvens/state-control/blob/master/package.json).

 ## More examples of state-control
 * [Zero Packer](https://github.com/bouvens/zero-packer)